junaidbhura/auto-cloudinary/README.md

 ### Important

 This plugin is **incompatible with the official Cloudinary plugin**.
-You'd need to disable that plugin before using this one.
+You'd need to disable that plugin first before using this one.

 ## Quick Links